 Living the RV lifestyle full time sounds very Instagram and it can be if you choose the right converted van.
-Many are so enthusiastic they jump on the first Class B motorhome they see advertised and drive off in search of adventure without considering the absolute must-haves that are essential to being on the road full time.
+Many are so enthusiastic they jump on the first Class B motorhome they see advertised and drive off in search of adventure without considering the absolute 7 must-haves of the livable Class B Van that are essential to being on the road full time.

 A Class B RV or converted van build needs certain amenities or you will become uncomfortable quickly.
 Not only that, but if you plan on working as you travel other things like having enough battery life can make or break your career on the road.

 Full time RV life needs a camper van like this one for example.
 Embassy RV took the time to rethink the entire custom van concept.
 Using materials from the yachting and airline industries for durability they’ve ensured the RV will hold up to the wear and tear of full time living.